nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The proposed `find` feature is implemented using `MultiFieldContainsKeywordsPredicate`. <br>
+The proposed `find` feature is implemented using `MultiFieldContainsKeywordsPredicate`.

 Both of which implement the `Predicate<Person>` interface where the `test` method checks whether the data in the relevant field of a `Student` contains the specified keyword.
 The reason for implementing this feature with `Predicate<Person>` is that it can be easily used to filter the entire list of `Person` collected into java's `FilteredList`.

-Here is a sequence diagram showing the interactions between components when `find Alice` is run.: <br>
+Here is a sequence diagram showing the interactions between components when `find Alice` is run.:

 ![find_sequence](images/FindSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FindCommandParser` and `FindCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>